MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-process.md

     - Any metadata changes happen immediately, like renaming or deleting files.
     - Downloading content also starts a specific session with the client.

-- Office 365 has metadata pointers directing it through Microsoft Azure.
+- Microsoft 365 has metadata pointers directing it through Microsoft Azure.

 - The changes are processed in the order they are received.